With summer ending in Laurel, now is a good time to get a head start on air conditioner maintenance.

 - Watching pressure and temperature

-There’s also some maintenance you can do on your own between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a mild day to wash your air conditioner.
+Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can test your system once you’ve cleaned it.
+That way, you can run your equipment once you’ve cleaned it.